Saurabh100kar/Unit_3_Myntra/README.md

 Team name - Unique Designer

 Our Team Members

  1  Saurabh Shambharkar
  2  Hari Krishna kelwa
  3  Omkar Bankar
  4  Kamlesh Rahane
  5  Prabhat kumar Gupta

  Netlify link = https://guileless-macaron-8275ae.netlify.app/index.html

 Website detail:
 Apni Dukan is a one stop shop for all your fashion and lifestyle needs.
-Being India's largest e-commerce store for fashion and lifestyle products, Myntra aims at providing a hassle free and enjoyable shopping experience to shoppers across the country with the widest range of brands and products on its portal.
+Being India's largest e-commerce store for fashion and lifestyle products, Apni Dukan aims at providing a hassle free and enjoyable shopping experience to shoppers across the country with the widest range of brands and products on its portal.

 You can see the landing page screenshot below

 ![Screenshot (131)](https://user-images.githubusercontent.com/101566192/213992192-a39d072d-2e95-4e87-b621-6b4d895d2a09.png)

 here you can see the mens page screeshot